 This program explores farming, food production, and community psychology at the intersections of gender, race/ethnicity, and class/caste in the US and across the globe, drawing connections between local and global food systems and communities.
 We will study feminist theories of people’s relationship to land, labor, food production and consumption, as well as the impacts of colonialism and capitalist- white supremacist patriarchy on land-based cultures, from Sub-Saharan Africa, the Middle East, South Asia, and Latin America, as well as the US .

-Students will be introduced to theories of community psychology that frame questions of identity and individual and community well-being within the broader social, cultural, and environmental context.
+Students will be introduced to theories of community psychology from a feminist lens that frame questions of identity and individual and community well-being within the broader social, cultural, and environmental context.
 We will also read selections from the burgeoning genre of food writing, 90% of which is done by womxn authors.
 This work provides a complex view of food, cooking, and storytelling as an act of cultural preservation, the transference of matrilineal knowledge, and the reassertion of cultural identity in the face of unprecedented global migrations and political conflicts of the 21st century.
 We will draw on eco-feminist, indigenous, and decolonial world views to cultivate a holistic understanding of marginalized people’s lived relationship to land, farming, and food, and the interconnectedness of people and the earth.
 Students will engage in regular seminars and workshops along with research and writing projects about their own cultural foodways; applied studies will occur through cooking demonstrations and community-based learning as conditions allow.
-In winter, we plan to take local day trips with community partners to participate in their work promoting food security.
-In spring quarter, we plan one or two overnight field trips to regional farms to understand food justice in action, at the intersections of cultural and environmental sustainability.
-Students may engage in related spring internships or advanced research or capstone projects in spring quarter.
+In spring quarter, we plan a few day trips to local food justice organizations, to understand food justice in action at the intersections of cultural and environmental sustainability.
+Students may engage in related winter and spring internships or advanced research or capstone projects during both quarters.

-Students will gain skills in intersectional feminist analysis, community psychology, systems thinking, qualitative research methods, participatory action research, creative and analytical writing, and anti-oppression education.
+Students will gain skills in intersectional feminist analysis, community psychology and the psychology of gender, systems thinking, qualitative research methods, participatory action research, analytical writing, and anti-oppression education.

 Course Reference Numbers